-Administration of live or live-attenuated vaccines (like yellow fever) in patients immunocompromised by chemotherapeutic agents including Idarubicin, may result in serious or fatal infections.
-Vaccination with a live vaccine should be avoided in patients receiving Idarubicin.
+Administration of live or live-attenuated vaccines (like yellow fever) in patients immunocompromised by chemotherapeutic agents including idarubicin, may result in serious or fatal infections.
+Vaccination with a live vaccine should be avoided in patients receiving idarubicin.
 Killed or inactivated vaccines may be administered; however, the response to such vaccines may be diminished.

-Reproductive system
+Reproductive System

 Idarubicin can cause genotoxicity.
-Male and female patients treated with Idarubicin are advised to adopt effective contraceptive measures during therapy and for a period after treatment.
+Male and female patients treated with idarubicin hydrochloride are advised to adopt effective contraceptive measures during therapy and for a period after treatment.

-Men treated with idarubicin hydrochloride are advised, if appropriate and available, to seek advice on sperm preservation due to the possibility of irreversible infertility caused by the therapy (see section 4.6 Fertility, Pregnancy and Lactation).
+Men treated with idarubicin hydrochloride are advised, if appropriate and available, to seek advice on sperm preservation due to the possibility of irreversible infertility caused by the therapy (see section 4.6).
 Patients desiring to have children after completion of therapy should be advised to discuss with an appropriate specialist first.